Murat65536/Murat65536/README.md

 ### Hello, I'm Murat

 I like to code.
 That's basically it.
-There's not too much else I like to do.
+There's not much else I like to do.
 I just code when I got spare time (and sometimes even when I don't 🙃).

 ##### Coding stats (from when time tracker was installed):
 <!--START_SECTION:wakatime-->